jwstegemann/fritz2-docs/WebComponents.md

 }
 ```

-We cannot provide typesafe attributes for custom elements, but you can implement a `Tag` and provide an extension function for `RenderContext`:
+For obvious reasons we cannot provide typesafe attributes for custom elements, but you can implement a `Tag` and provide an extension function for `RenderContext`:

 ```kotlin
 class M3Stars(job: Job) : Tag<HTMLElement>("m3-stars", job = job), WithText<HTMLElement> {